apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 =====================================

 When the pull request is submitted it waits to get reviewed.
-One of great things about Open Source is your work gets lots of feedback and so it gets perfected.
+One of great things about open source is that your work can get lots of feedback and so it gets perfected.
 Do not be discouraged by the time it takes for the PR to get merged due to reviews and corrections.
 It is a process that supports quality and with it you can learn a lot.